- Miracle fruit

 For Patients & Caregivers

-Synsepalum dulcificum can change taste sensation from sour to sweet in patients undergoing chemotherapy, but it has not been shown to prevent weight loss.
+Preliminary data suggest Synsepalum dulcificum may change taste sensation from sour to sweet in patients undergoing chemotherapy, but it has not been shown to prevent weight loss.

-Synsepalum dulcificum is a West African plant that produces red berries commonly known as miracle fruits.
+Synsepalum dulcificum is a West African plant that produces red berries commonly known as miracle fruit.
 A protein found in these berries can bind to the sweet taste receptors of the tongue.
-This causes many sour, acidic foods to taste sweet.
-The effects last 1-2 hours.
-Miracle fruit has been proposed for use in taste changes caused by chemotherapy and for weight loss.
-In small studies, patients undergoing chemotherapy reported improved taste, but no change in weight with miracle fruit.
+This causes many sour, acidic foods to taste sweet, and the effects may last for one to two hours.
+Miracle fruit has been proposed for use in taste changes caused by chemotherapy and for weight loss, but studies are quite limited.
+Data suggest that some patients undergoing chemotherapy reported improved taste, but no change in weight with miracle fruit.

 For Healthcare Professionals